PacoReinaCampo/MPSoC-NTM/doc/isa/or1k/markdown/instructions/opcode-descriptions.md

 | `farcsinh.tensor.s`| `Calculate the inverse hyperbolic sine of the single-precision tensor value in frs1, then write the result to frd`               |
 | `farccosh.tensor.s`| `Calculate the inverse hyperbolic cosine of the single-precision tensor value in frs1, then write the result to frd`             |
 | `farctanh.tensor.s`| `Calculate the inverse hyperbolic tangent of the single-precision tensor value in frs1, then write the result to frd`            |
-: RV32RMATH - "RV32RMATH Standard Extension for Real Math"
+: RV32RMATH - "RV32RMATH Expanded Extension for Real Math"

 | instruction name   | instruction description                                                                                                          |
 |--------------------|:---------------------------------------------------------------------------------------------------------------------------------|